Skip to main content

 2. HTTPS required: HTTP endpoints are rejected.
 Your URL must start with https://.

-3. Response time: Your endpoint must respond with 2xx within 10 seconds.
-Timeouts count as failures.
+3. Response time: We recommend responding with 2xx within 10 seconds.
+Slow responses may be treated as failures.

 4. Check deliveries: Call GET /api/v1/webhooks/{id}/deliveries to see delivery status, attempt count, and error messages.